ARCCSS-extremes/climpact/README.md

 ##  How do I start Climpact once I've installed it on my computer?

-**In Windows**, open R and select "File->Change dir..." and select the climpact-master directory created when installing Climpact. **In Linux/MacOS**, open a terminal and navigate to the climpact-master directory created in step 1, then open R (by typing ```R``` at the command line).
+**In Windows**, open R and select "File->Change dir..." and select the climpact-master directory created when installing Climpact. **In Linux/MacOS**, open a terminal and navigate to the climpact-master directory created when installing Climpact, then open R (by typing ```R``` at the command line).

-Then run the following two commands:
+Once inside R, run the following commands:

 ```
 library(shiny)